coredns/coredns/plugin/etcd/README.md

 The *etcd* plugin implements the (older) SkyDNS service discovery service.
 It is *not* suitable as a generic DNS zone data plugin.
 Only a subset of DNS record types are implemented, and subdomains and delegations are not handled at all.
-The plugin will also recursively decent the tree and return all records found, see "Special Behavior" below for details.
+The plugin will also recursively descend the tree and return all records found, see "Special Behavior" below for details.

 The data in the etcd instance has to be encoded as